SkylineCommunications/dataminer-docs/connector-help/connector_help/Advantech_AMT_VSAT_BUC_Redundancy_Controller.md

 ## How to use

-The element created with this driver consists of the following data pages:
+The element created with this connector consists of the following data pages:

 - **General:** Displays the default information of the device.
 - **Unit A-C**: Three pages to monitor and control each unit.